$646M+

 A TDEC grant awarded December 2023 to the South Blount and Tuckaleechee Utility Districts serving the Townsend area.

 Townsend sits at the entrance to the Great Smoky Mountains National Park — the most visited national park in the country.
 The town's water infrastructure was built for roughly 550 permanent residents.
 The park sees 13 million visitors a year.
 There is no sewer system.
-The infrastructure gap is not theoretical.
-It is already here, and the money to address it is moving now.
+The water infrastructure grants moving through this district now are sized for a very different future.
+The question is whether that future was planned with residents, or for them.

 $0M